Christine-design-web/E-commerce-web/README.md

-# E-commerce-web
-This is my second trial web
-I decided to create a E-commerce website using HTML and CSS.
+My simple calculator using HTML and CSS only.